Communicate outside the container

 D-Bus communication with host OS

 In some cases it's necessary to communicate with the host OS systemd to perform actions on the host.
-To do this you can use dbus.
+To do this you can use dbusarrow-up-right.
 In order to ensure that you are communicating to the host OS systemd and not the systemd in your container it is important to set DBUS_SYSTEM_BUS_ADDRESS for all D-Bus communication.
 The setting of that environment variable is different for older and newer devices (based on the balena supervisor version), choose the line that is correct for your device's OS version (can be found in your device dashboard):

 Below you can find a couple of examples.
 All of them requires either prepending the command with the above DBUS_SYSTEM_BUS_ADDRESS=... or setting the variable for all commands by running export DBUS_SYSTEM_BUS_ADDRESS=... with the correct environment variable value from above.